Contrast-Security-OSS/docs/content/tools/plugins/JenkinsPlugin.md

 >**Note**: Even if your build succeeds, the plugin fails the overall build if the test finds a bad condition.

-### Defining Vulnerability Security Controls (Job Scope)
+### Defining Vulnerability Security Controls (Job Level)

-You have now created a connection and defined criteria for determining whether your application is too vulnerable at the Jenkins Global Level.
+You have now created a connection and defined criteria for determining whether your application is too vulnerable at the Jenkins System Level.
 You will now add an application security gate to your Jenkins job.

 Complete the following fields for the **Post-Build Actions** section in the definition of your job.